 ||Written Exam - 60%

 Individual coursework (30%)

 ||Detailed feedback on the assessed group presentations (approximately a week after the presentation date) as well as feedback on the individual assessment (within the prescribed university guidelines).

 |Main Exam Diet S2 (April/May)||Multinational Enterprises & Comparative Employment Relations (CMSE11286) ||2:00|

 On completion of this course, the student will be able to:

-- identify and debate the employment and HR effects of globalisation and subsequent changes in the international business environment;
+- identify and debate the employment and HR effects of globalization and subsequent changes in the international business environment;

-- critically explore research questions around the changing nature of the multinational enterprise and the challenges faced by social partners within and outside these global organisations;
+- critically explore research questions around the changing nature of the multinational enterprise and the challenges faced by social partners within and outside these global organizations;

 - demonstrate skills of comparative analysis of national employment/industrial relations systems.